josinovmota/0-git/files/como-desfazer-mudanças-no-workspace-inteiro.md

 git restore .
 ```

-If you want to restore everything to a particular HEAD of another Branch, you'll have to use the flag `--source=<branch>`.
+If you want to restore everything to a particular HEAD of another branch, you'll have to use the flag `--source=<branch>`.

 ```shell
 git restore --source=feature/answers .